tj/mad-pages/node.fs.md

   This is primarily useful for opening files on NFS mounts as it allows you to skip the potentially stale local cache.
-It has a very real impact on I/O performance so don't use this mode unless you need it.
+It has a very real impact on I/O performance so don't use this flag unless you need it.

   Note that this doesn't turn `fs.open()` into a synchronous blocking call.
   If that's what you want then you should be using `fs.openSync()`